kimz-Q/AGI-26-Conference-/AGI-26.md

 Structured 1:1 meetings with researchers, lab representatives, and investors identified in advance through Gold-tier matchmaking tools.
 All contacts and conversations captured in a structured follow-up pipeline for Ecosystem and BD teams.

+### 6 — Follow-Up & Reporting

+- Detialed report on the event outcome to be shared with the Stratgic board
+- All captured contacts entered into CRM with track tags
+- Personalized outreach to priority contacts.

 ---

 ## Success Metrics